What is a CCJ and how does it impact me?

 Dealing with a CCJ

 Lowell will always offer you the most affordable way to repay your debt, so it is important that you take the first step, and get in touch.
-By setting up a reasonable and fair payment plan, and maintaining payments as agreed, you don't have to worry about your debt ever reaching the point of legal action, which could result in a CCJ (County Court Judgement).
+By setting up a reasonable and fair payment plan, and maintaining payments as agreed, you don't have to worry about your debt ever reaching the point of legal action, which could result in a CCJ (County Court Judgment).

 However, if a CCJ is entered against you, you should get in touch with our instructed solicitors who will work with you to find a way to settle your debt.